pharpend/desbot/MANUAL.md

 It is strongly recommended that you use [Stack][1] to build this package.
 [Git][2] is also required.

+You must have `libtinfo.so` somewhere in `/lib`, `/usr/lib`, or wherever your system keeps shared object files.

+On my system:

+    $ locate libtinfo.so
+    /usr/lib/libtinfo.so
+    /usr/lib/libtinfo.so.5

+* If you are on Debian or Ubuntu, and you only see the `libtinfo.so.5` or `libtinfo.so.<number>`, install `libtinfo-dev` through your system's package manager.

 #### Installing with Stack

 Run the following commands: